Nanowire: Non-catalytic growth

 The vast majority of nanowire-formation mechanisms are explained through the use of catalytic nanoparticles, which drive the nanowire growth and are either added intentionally or generated during the growth.
 However, nanowires can be also grown without the help of catalysts, which gives an advantage of pure nanowires and minimizes the number of technological steps.
 The mechanisms for catalyst-free growth of nanowires (or whiskers) were known from 1950s.

 The simplest methods to obtain metal oxide nanowires use ordinary heating of the metals, e.g. metal wire heated with battery, by Joule heating in air can be easily done at home.
 Spontaneous nanowire formation by non-catalytic methods were explained by the dislocation present in specific directions or the growth anisotropy of various crystal faces.
-More recently, after microscopy advancement, the nanowire growth driven by screw dislocations or twin boundaries were demonstrated.
+Nanowires can grow by screw dislocations or twin boundaries were demonstrated.
 The picture on the right shows a single atomic layer growth on the tip of CuO nanowire, observed by in situ TEM microscopy during the non-catalytic synthesis of nanowire.

 Atomic-scale nanowires can also form completely self-organised without need for defects.
 For example, rare-earth silicide (RESi2) nanowires of few nm width and height and several 100 nm length form on silicon(001) substrates which are covered with a sub-monolayer of a rare earth metal and subsequently annealed.
 The lateral dimensions of the nanowires confine the electrons in such a way that the system resembles a (quasi-)one-dimensional metal.
 Metallic RESi2 nanowires form on silicon(hhk) as well.
 This system permits tuning the dimensionality between two-dimensional and one-dimensional by the coverage and the tilt angle of the substrate.